Scouting controversy and conflict: Germany

 German Scouting first started in 1909.
 In Germany, Scouting later became involved with the German Youth Movement, of which the Wandervogel was a part.
-Scouting flourished until 1934-35, when nearly all associations were closed and their members had to join the Hitler Youth.
-In 1940, during World War II, the Nazis placed Robert Baden-Powell the founder of Scouting on their "Black Book", a list of people who were be arrested in the event of a Nazi invasion of Britain planned to begin that year but was cancelled.
-This list was not publicly known until 1945, shortly after the Nazis were defeated.Baden-Powell never knew about his inclusion on the list because he died in 1941.
+Scouting flourished until 1934–35, when nearly all associations were closed and their members had to join the Hitler Youth.
+In 1940, during World War II, the Nazis placed Robert Baden-Powell the founder of Scouting on their "Black Book", a list of people who were to be arrested in the event of a Nazi invasion of Britain planned to begin that year but was cancelled.
+This list was not publicly known until 1945, shortly after the Nazis were defeated.
+Baden-Powell never knew about his inclusion on the list because he died in 1941.
 In West Germany and West Berlin, Scouting was reestablished after 1945, but it was banned in East Germany until 1990 in favor of the Thälmann Pioneers and the Free German Youth (FDJ).
 Currently, Scouting is present in all parts of the unified Federal Republic of Germany and consists of about 150 different associations and federations with about 260,000 Scouts and Girl Guides.